lmiller1990/vuejs-book/chapter-4-slideshow-app-with-test-driven-development.md

 \[TODO: Image\]

 Not too useful.
 However, using a few directives, we can do a lot.
-But first, we need to have a brief talk about state management in Vue, and the _flux _pattern that was born to handle complex user interfaces in single page applications.
+But first, we need to have a brief talk about state management in Vue, and the \_flux \_pattern that was born to handle complex user interfaces in single page applications.

+### 4.3: Unidirectional flow, and the single source of truth

+Managing data for a complex single page application can get very difficult, very fast.
+The solution eventually arrived on to handle this is the _flux _pattern, popularized by Facebook.
+In flux, your application has a _store_ - literally, a huge Javascript object that stores all the data your application needs.
+All the components go to the store for data, so the store is known as the "single source of truth" - the only place data is stored.
+There is a little more to flux that will be introduced later using Vue's very own _vuex_ module, a flux implementation with deep integration with Vue, but for now the important thing to know is we should store all the data in a single location, and pass bits and pieces to components.
+Since Vue is reactive, whenever something changes in the store \(in the pointpoint app, an object contained in a top level `data` function\) the changes will be automatically reflected in all the other components.

+### 4.4: Creating the Store

+We will create our store object in `Hello`, since it is the top level component in our application.
+Update `Hello.vue` as shown below: